 The Nile River’s Role in the Daily Life in Ancient Egypt

 The Nile represents the bloodstream and the life force of Egypt.
 It was considered to be the main form of transportation for goods, materials, and people.
-The Nile was a line on communication between Upper and Lower Egypt and provided a very fertile land to the ancient Egyptians so they could grow all that they needed like wheat, barley, papyrus which was turned into paper, rope, and baskets and other crops.
-The Nile also played an important role as a religious entity because of the public view it as a gift from gods like the “God Sobek” who is credited with creating the Nile.
+The Nile was a line of communication between Upper and Lower Egypt and provided a very fertile land to the ancient Egyptians so they could and grow all that they needed like wheat, barley, flowers like papyrus which was turned into paper, rope, and baskets and other crops.
+The Nile also played an important role as a religious entity because of the public view that found it as a gift from gods like the “God Sobek” who is credited with creating the Nile.
 You can cruise the Nile River on board Egypt Nile cruises to witness the most famous landmarks in Egypt.

 Food and Drinks in Life in Ancient Egypt

 Finding food and water in life in ancient Egypt was not that hard as the soil was very fertile, the Nile was filled with nutrition water and that’s why many crops like wheat and barley were easily found.
 The bread was considered the source of carbohydrate and was seasoned with honey, herbs, fruits, and sesame seeds.
 Their diet was mainly vegetarian as they lived on a combination of wheat and vegetables, and fish acted as their main source for protein as the meat was more expensive and difficult to come by and can only be found at the house of the elite and the wealthy.
 A lot of the animals were ritually slaughtered and extremely hard to keep the meat fresh within the Egyptian climate.
 The beer was also the main drink of life in ancient Egypt and was consumed at every meal.
 Wine also was found at the tables of the wealthy noblemen.

 Entertainment of Daily Life in Ancient Egypt